Xerbo/aptdec/.github/ISSUE_TEMPLATE/bug-report.md

 A clear description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behaviour.
+Steps to reproduce the behavior.

 **Expected behaviour**
 A clear description of what you expected to happen.